rohithagannamaneedi/Ecommerce-Follow-Along/README.md

 * Added the Signup page validation in (signup,login).

 # Milestone 6
 * Added the password encryption in backend signup page.
-* Added comparison for checking password is correct or not in login backend
+* Added comparison for checking password is correct or not in login backend.

+# Milestone 7
+* To Understand how to validate user credentials during login.
+* Learning how to compare the encrypted password with the users input.

+# Milestone 8:
+* Added the product page in Frontend as a homepage.